-Bile can become thick when we take in bad fats like canola and other refined vegetable oils.
-This along with not eating enough of the right fats can form a sludge which can eventually turn into gall stones and even over time crystallize significant portions of the gall bladder, leading some people to believe they have to resort to the removal of these vital organs.
-We need gall bladders for fat digestion which is required to make every cell in our body, to make our skin smooth, get rid of toxins and absorb nutrients.
-This is why it’s so important to eat the right, unrefined fats such as avocado, hemp, flax and chia seeds as well as whole, grass fed milk and butter or ghee if you’re lactose intolerant.
+Bile can become thick when we take in processed, less recognizable fats to the body like canola and other refined vegetable oils.
+These are often exchanged in avoidance of wrongly villainized saturated fats).
+This along with not eating enough, not eating regularly, and not consuming fats that the body can more easily recognize and process, can form a sludge.
+This can eventually turn into gallstones and even over time crystallize significant portions of the gallbladder.
+This leads many to believe they have to resort to the removal of these vital organs.
+We need gallbladders for fat digestion which is required to make every cell in our body, to make our skin smooth, get rid of toxins and absorb nutrients.
+This is why it’s so important to eat the right, unrefined fats such as avocado, hemp, flax and chia seeds as well as whole, grass- fed milk and butter, or ghee if you’re lactose intolerant.
 Other sources include chicken with the skin on, tallow, and even lard for pork eaters.
 As long as the source is high in quality and comes from grass fed, pasture raised animals this can be extremely supportive to not only gallbladder contraction and health, but also for nutrients, immunity, and even heart and brain health!
 If you’d like to learn more about this, I have multiple blog posts about this: Why you Need fat for Optimal Health- Part 1: Digestion and Why you Need Fat for Optimal Health- Part 2: The Benefits all about the importance of fat and how it’s utilized in the body.
-We have been mislead by the vegetable oil and sugar industry to believe fat is bad, especially saturated kinds.
-However, quite the contrary is true— these are exactly the kind of fats we need to release cholecystokinin in the gallbladder, allowing for bowel movements and a feeling of fullness when we eat.
-We also need cholesterol to create the bile that breaks down all the toxins we consume day to day.
+The vegetable oil and sugar industry have spent a lot of money to propagate the idea that saturated fat is bad.
+However, these are exactly the kind of fats we need.
+These fats trigger the release of cholecystokinin in the gallbladder.
+In addition to processing fat, its rhythmic release regulates bowel movements.
+It also creates the feeling of fullness when we eat.
+Importantly, we need cholesterol to create the bile that breaks down all the toxins we consume every day.